blaix/gren-playground/README.md

 ## Examples

-See the `examples/` directory for some examples.
+See the [`examples/`](https://github.com/blaix/gren-playground/tree/main/examples) directory for some usage examples.

-You can run them like this:
+You can clone the repo and run them from that directory like this:

 ```bash
 npm install